HOJO TEA : A Gift From The Mountain.

 (1) Receiving the tea leaves

 Tea leaves plucked from different tea gardens are segregated.
-Different tea gardens carry different lot numbers and will not be mixed in order to establish their clear traceability.
+Different tea gardens carry different lot numbers and will not be mixed in order to establish a clear traceability.

 (2) Steaming